-- Recreational Riding: The Gaitway Riding Program at Therapeutic Horsemanship offers riding lessons to individuals with all abilities.
+- Recreational Riding: The Gaitway Riding Program offers riding lessons to individuals with all abilities.
 Riders of all levels are encouraged to enroll.
 Depending on your interests, TH can tailor a program suited to you.
 Lessons available in English and Western disciplines and Carriage Driving.

 - Summer Camps: TH offers a variety of summer camps for children and young adults with and without disabilities.
 Camps run from June through August.
-Click here to see all the 2013 summer camp opportunities.
+Click here to see 2015 summer camp opportunities.

 - Competition Team: Advanced clients learn about sportsmanship, teamwork, and the rules of showing.
 Competition in horse shows and ability awareness takes place locally, nationally, and internationally.

-- Riding Experiences: Organizations contract with Therapeutic Horsemanship to provide equine experiences in the community often at summer camps for individuals with disabilities.
+- Riding Experiences: Organizations contract with us to provide equine experiences in the community often at summer camps for individuals with disabilities.